OPM/LBPM/README.md

 Notes on installation

 * example configure scripts for cmake are in the sample_scripts directory
-* required dependencies - MPI, HDF5, SILO, C++11
+* required dependencies - MPI, HDF5, SILO, C++14
-* optional dependencies - NetCDF, CUDA, TimerUtility, VisIT
+* optional dependencies - NetCDF, CUDA, TimerUtility

 Build dependencies (zlib, hdf5, silo) OR point to an existing installation